-For another $5 per month, you can add 50 hours of Cloud DVR.
-So even if you want to record some shows, Sling TV is still your cheapest option for live streaming CNN.
+For another $5 per month, you can add 200 hours of Cloud DVR.
+So even if you want to record more shows and movies, Sling TV is still your cheapest option for live streaming CNN.

 You can watch CNN with the Sling Orange plan too.
 You get 32+ channels including ESPN, ESPN 2, ESPN 3, and A&E. Sling Orange is about 15 less channels.
 But you do have some different ones in the mix.

-Sling TV offers a free 7-day trial, and works on Apple TV, Roku, Android TV, Chromecast, Fire TV and Firestick.
+Sling TV works on Apple TV, Roku, Android TV, Chromecast, Fire TV and Firestick.
 You can also stream CNN using the Sling TV app on an Xbox One, iPhone, PC, and LG TV.
 You can scoop up a free or discounted streaming device by prepaying for a brief subscription.

 Hulu with Live TV has a CNN live stream

 Hulu with Live TV lets you stream CNN live as part of a 65+ channel lineup.
 This service has the most local ABC, CBS, FOX and NBC stations compared to any online competitor.
 You get 50 hours of Cloud DVR, and networks familiar to anyone with a cable subscription.

 Subscribers also get unlimited access to Hulu’s on-demand library and Hulu Originals that people pay $5.99 per month for.
 So if you’re already subscribing to Hulu’s on-demand streaming service, adding the live TV bundle might make the most sense.